-Short URL: http://tnot.es/usUT
+Short URL: https://tnot.es/usUT

-symbol to industry and the pioneer virtues of thrift and perseverance.
+Also known as the Beehive State, Utah residents relate the beehive symbol to industry and the pioneer virtues of thrift and perseverance.

 The state capital of Utah is Salt Lake City.

 Salt Lake City

 The Mormon leader told his followers, "This is the right place," on July 24th, 1847.